hero-header

 Where can my child be vaccinated for free?

 Every year, the Ministry of Health lists 10 vaccines that children need to go to school.
 In general, vaccination is not compulsory, but due to the current Covid-19 situation, schools don’t accept children if they haven’t been vaccinated as this is the safest way to protect children from contagious diseases and prevent any heart-related injuries during sports.
-If your children have PAAYPA or Social Security Number (A.M.K.A.), they take their cards with them to the school when they enroll.
+If your children have PAAYPA or Social Security Number (A.M.K.A.), they take their cards with them to the school when they enrol.
 The school may say that the vaccines listed on the Card) are enough.
+Find more about the vaccination procedure in Greece.

 Will my child have a place for sure?
 Are children guaranteed a place?